Human papillomavirus infection: Vaccines

-The CDC recommends the vaccines be delivered in two shots at an interval of least 6 months for those aged 11–12, and three doses for those 13 and older.
-In most countries, they are funded only for female use, but are approved for male use in many countries, and funded for teenage boys in Australia.
+The CDC recommends the vaccines be delivered in two shots at an interval of at least 6 months for those aged 11–12, and three doses for those 13 and older.
+In most countries, they are funded only for female use.
+They are approved for male use in many countries and funded for teenage boys in Australia.
 The vaccine does not have any therapeutic effect on existing HPV infections or cervical lesions.
-In 2010, 49% of teenage girls in the US got the HPV vaccine.

-Following studies suggesting that the vaccine is more effective in younger girls than in older teenagers, the United Kingdom, Switzerland, Mexico, the Netherlands and Quebec began offering the vaccine in a two-dose schedule for girls aged under 15 in 2014.
+Following studies suggesting that the vaccine is more effective in younger girls than in older teenagers, the United Kingdom, Switzerland, Mexico, the Netherlands, and Quebec began offering the vaccine in a two-dose schedule for girls aged under 15 in 2014.

-Cervical cancer screening recommendations have not changed for females who receive HPV vaccine.
+Cervical cancer screening recommendations have not changed for females who receive the HPV vaccine.
 It remains a recommendation that women continue cervical screening, such as Pap smear testing, even after receiving the vaccine, since it does not prevent all types of cervical cancer.

 Both men and women are carriers of HPV.
 The Gardasil vaccine also protects men against anal cancers and warts and genital warts.

-Duration of both vaccines' efficacy has been observed since they were first developed, and is expected to be longlasting.
+The duration of both vaccines' efficacy has been observed since they were first developed, and is expected to be long-lasting.

 In December 2014, the FDA approved a nine-valent Gardasil-based vaccine, Gardasil 9, to protect against infection with the four strains of HPV covered by the first generation of Gardasil as well as five other strains responsible for 20% of cervical cancers (HPV-31, HPV-33, HPV-45, HPV-52, and HPV-58).